MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

   (but constrained by the RDATA and DNS message sizes).
 * an octet string of the length defined by the previous field.

+SvcParamKeys SHALL appear in increasing numeric order.

+Clients MUST consider an RR malformed if
-If the parser reaches the end of the RDATA while parsing a SvcFieldValue, the RR is invalid and MUST be discarded.
+* the parser reaches the end of the RDATA while parsing a SvcFieldValue.
+* SvcParamKeys are not in strictly increasing numeric order.
+* a SvcParamValue for a known SvcParamKey does not have the expected format.

+Note that the second condition implies that there are no duplicate SvcParamKeys.

+If any RRs are malformed, the client MUST reject the entire RRSet and fall back to non-SVCB connection establishment.

 TODO: decide if we want special handling for any SvcParamKey ranges?
 For example: range for greasing; experimental range;